University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 You will now compare the phylogenomic tree generated using the original reference genome with the tree generated using the closely related reference genome.

-First you will need to download the trees, you can find the first tree you created located here `Practical_variants_trees/tree`, and the second is located here `Practical_variants_trees/snippy_new_ref`, remember the tree file is this one `core_genome.full.aln.treefile`
+The first tree you created is located in:

+`Practical_variants_trees/tree`

+The new tree is located in:

+`Practical_variants_trees/snippy_new_ref`

+For both analyses, the tree file you need is:

+`core_genome.full.aln.treefile`

+You will first need to download the two tree files, don't forget to also download the metadata file form step 6.

-Then view each tree in Microreact, the easiest way to do this is to open two separate web browsers.
-In each browser, go to the Microreact website (https://microreact.org) and open one of the two trees.
-Then, follow the instructions in Step 6 above to annotate each each tree.
+Then, view each tree in Microreact.
+The easiest approach is to open two separate browser windows or tabs.
+In each browser, go to the Microreact website ((https://microreact.org)) and open one of the two trees.
+Follow the instructions in Step 6 to annotate each tree.

 **Using both trees, answer the following questions:**
 - Did the overall structure of the tree change?